cockroachdb/docs/v20.1/cockroachcloud-connect-to-your-cluster.md

 2. From the **User** dropdown, select the SQL user you created in [Step 2.
 Create a SQL user](#step-2-create-a-sql-user).
 3. From the **Region** dropdown, select the region closest to where your client or application is running.
-4. From the **Database** dropdown, select the dabatase you want to connect to.
+4. From the **Database** dropdown, select the database you want to connect to.

     The default database is `defaultdb`.
 For more information, see [Default databases](show-databases.html#default-databases).